trebleshot/android/README.md

 [![Translation Status](https://hosted.weblate.org/widgets/TrebleShot/-/svg-badge.svg)](https://hosted.weblate.org/engage/TrebleShot/)

 ## Donate
 If you value this work, you can help it.
-There is a too few methods that works in Turkey, you can use Bitcoin or install Google Play version to do so (In App Billing method) (taxes will apply).
+There are only a few methods that work in Turkey, you can use Bitcoin or install Google Play version to do so (In App Billing method) (taxes will apply).

 Bitcoin [`1DBsq8aZjn54hnDYsRY7pTLb3HfsE1mSv8`](https://blockchain.info/address/1DBsq8aZjn54hnDYsRY7pTLb3HfsE1mSv8)